Unity-Technologies/DracoUnity/Documentation~/use-case-decoding.md

 ### Blend shapes parameters

-Bone weight and joint attributes (required for blend shapes, also known as skinning or morph targets) are stored as generic attributes within Draco, thus it's not feasible to detect their type from the meta-data only.
-Usually an enclosing data format (like [glTF&trade;](do-more.md#draco-and-gltf)) stores this information in form of an attribute ID.
-The [DecodeMesh](xref:Draco.DracoDecoder.DecodeMesh*) parameters `weightsAttributeId` and `jointsAttributeId` allow you to pass this information so those generic attributes can be assigned to their respective purpose.
+Bone weight and joint attributes (required for blend shapes, also known as skinning or morph targets) are stored as generic attributes within Draco, thus it's required to assign those by identifier.
+See [Attribute assignment via Draco identifier](#attribute-assignment-via-draco-identifier) for details about attribute assignment.

-During development it was discovered that not all vertex buffer layout variants are compatible with blend shapes.
-You can enforce a Unity specific layout that promises high compatibility by setting the `forceUnityLayout` to `true`.
+Not all vertex buffer layout variants are compatible with blend shapes.
+If you encounter problems, enforce a Unity specific layout that promises high compatibility by setting the `forceUnityLayout` to `true`.

 ## Decode Sample